RecreationalMath/RecreationalMath/README.md

 <br />

 ### 🤔 I'm currently thinking about 💡
-  * How come classical statistical models were ok with less data but new machine learning models based on same are not?
+  * How interpretability could help bridge the gap between what a model knows and what we can verify it knows.
-  * Why is Bayesian way of inferencing probabilities so unintuitive? (atleast to me)
+  * Why classical statistical models worked well with less data, while modern ML models built on the same foundations are so data-hungry.
-  * Machine learning design patterns and MLOps!!
+  * The boundary between scalable oversight and human judgement, and how to design systems where the former supports the latter rather than replacing it.

 <br />